IS-BODAND/nhstatistics-core/doc/src/ins/templates/ant_template.md

-Ant by itself does not include it's manager, named Ivy, so you need to enable it in your root project node.
+Ant by itself does not include its dependency manager, named Ivy, so you need to enable it in your root project node.
 I also added a bonus target that does the ivy jar installation so you don't have to do it by hand.
 Ant and Ivy combo looks quite long and complicated, but only because I left out everything not-dependency related from everything.
 Maven is more verbose, trust me.
 Ant calls Maven's repositories, resolvers like Sbt as that took it from this.
+For clarity for newcomers all of the files start with their root node with non-related settings left out, rather than having only snippets like for the other systems.

 Enable Ivy:
 ```xml